 So are Chihuahuas good with kids?
 While a Chihuahua won’t likely hurt your kids, rowdy and energetic children can potentially hurt the tiny dog.
-With that said, they’re not ideal for kids under the age of 10.
-However, with strict rules and training, it’s possible to nurture a loving relationship between the two.
+Plus, Chihuahuas don’t respond well to rough play and may snap back.
+As such, they’re not ideal for younger kids.
+Though, with training, it’s possible to nurture a loving relationship in the two.

-These dogs are some of the best companions and lap dogs.
-However, they are special and need to be treated with respect.
-Let’s examine how a Chihuahua can fit in a home with kids.
+Chihuahuas are some of the best companions and lap dogs the canine kingdom has to offer.
+But even so, they are special and need to be treated with respect.
+Let’s examine how these dogs can fit into a home with kids.

 RECOMMENDED: 50 Best Dogs for Kids

 Table of Contents

 - Chihuahua’s Temperament For Kids

 - Dangers of Chihuahuas with Kids

 Have you ever walked past a house and out of nowhere a little Chihuahua pops out and starts barking at you?
 You may be 25 times bigger, but that doesn’t stop them!
 We call this the small dog syndrome – as commonly seen in Chihuahuas.

 When dogs are as small as the Chihuahua, they often act bigger than they are.
 In fact, they’ll bark or potentially show aggression in the face of a much larger dog or rowdy kid.
 But in reality, it’s just how they “defend” themselves.